 When consumers look for a senior living or senior care provider, they almost always start with online research.
-However, since senior living and senior care purchase decisions are highly considered, most consumers will place a call to schedule an appointment or book arrangements.
-To optimize digital advertising ROI and acquire more customers, senior living and senior care marketers are now taking a data-based approach to driving these valuable call conversions.
+However, since senior care purchase decisions are highly considered and consumers have concerns about COVID-19 safety precautions, most appointments and virtual tours are scheduled over the phone.
+Every conversion counts in this landscape — to optimize digital advertising ROI, senior living and senior care marketers are taking a data-based approach to driving these valuable call conversions.

 Senior Living and Senior Care Shoppers Often Begin Their Journey Online

 4. 75% of senior living consumers research options on search engines.
 The overwhelming majority of senior living and senior care customers start their journey with online research (Source: Google).

 5. 83% of nursing home consumers did not have one provider in mind while running a search.
 Most senior living consumers start out undecided, creating a golden opportunity for your marketing to educate and convert them (Source: LSA).

 6. Senior citizens’ searches for “senior living” grew 15% in the past year.
 These searches will continue to increase as younger, more digitally savvy adults age (Source: HydroWorx).

 7. 6,000 online searches related to senior care are made every hour in the US.
 Senior living/care marketers with strong SEO strategies have the advantage in today’s landscape (Source: Senior Housing News).

 8. 68% of senior living marketers say their website is their most effective channel.
 After performing their initial search engine queries, senior living/care consumers will shop around on various websites to learn specifics.
 In order to capture leads, it’s important to optimize your website to drive calls and conversions (Source: Senior Housing News).